uibcdf/action-build-and-upload-conda-packages/README.md

 Mexico City Children's Hospital Federico Gómez][UIBCDF].
 For the complete list of contributors, refer to the [contributors section](https://github.com/uibcdf/action-build-and-upload-conda-packages/graphs/contributors).<br>
 Explore more GitHub Actions developed by UIBCDF at the [UIBCDF GitHub Organization page](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

+## What changed in v2.0.1

+Conda recipes with build variants now work as documented.
+The action treats the output of `conda build --output` as a list, converts every host package requested by the recipe, and reports or uploads every resulting artifact.
+In v2.0.0, the implementation stored that output in a single path and failed as soon as a recipe produced more than one variant.

+The action now has an integration test that builds two Python variants and verifies both paths through the public `built_paths` output.

 ## What changed in v2.0.0

 **Failures used to be reported as successes.** Two steps ran under a login shell without